 Biking for Beginners

 Over the past year I have really gotten into biking, and it is something that I honestly think everyone should do!
-My interest slowly grew last summer with a few tentative rides that would either end up in a pub or a café - but its not a real bike ride unless you stop for a snack right?
+My interest slowly grew last summer with a few tentative rides that would either end up in a pub or a café - but it's not a real bike ride unless you stop for a snack right?

 As I progressed I realized that the bike I was using was really not suitable for me (my Dad had lent me one of his old touring bikes to get me started).
-Not only was it the wrong size, it was really heavy and the worst thing was that my hands weren’t big or strong enough to use the breaks which was pretty terrifying when you are flying down a hill in the rain!
+Not only was it the wrong size, but it was also really heavy and the worst thing was that my hands weren’t big or strong enough to use the breaks which was pretty terrifying when you are flying down a hill in the rain!

 I decided that now was the time I was going to invest in my own bike and buy all my own gear - here is what I learnt and where I wish I had saved money!